Academic year 2023/24

 Disadvantaged pupils are ordinarily defined as: those who were registered as eligible for free school meals at any point in the last six years, children looked after by a local authority or have left local authority care in England and Wales through adoption, a special guardianship order, a residence order or a child arrangements order.

-In reading, writing and maths (combined), 44% of disadvantaged pupils met the expected standard in 2023 compared to 66% of other pupils, a difference of 22 percentage points.
-This is a decrease from 23 percentage points in 2022.
+In reading, writing and maths (combined), 46% of disadvantaged pupils met the expected standard in 2024 compared to 67% of other pupils, keeping the gap at 22 percentage points.

-The disadvantage gap in 2023 compared to 2022 is similar across subjects, ranging from 18 percentage points in reading and science to 20 percentage points in maths.
+The disadvantage gap in 2024 is similar across subjects, ranging from 17 percentage points in reading and science, 19 percentage points in writing to 20 percentage points in maths.

-In 2023, 20% of pupils with SEN met the expected standard in reading, writing and maths (combined), compared with 18% of pupils with SEN in 2022.
-Of those pupils on SEN support, 24% met the expected standard in reading, writing and maths (combined), up from 21% in 2022, whilst 8% of those pupils with an Education, Health and Care plan met the standard, up from 7% in 2022.
+In 2024, 22% of pupils with SEN met the expected standard in reading, writing and maths (combined), up from 20% in 2023.
+Of those pupils on SEN support, 26% met the expected standard in reading, writing and maths (combined), up from 24% in 2023, whilst 9% of those pupils with an Education, Health and Care plan met the standard, up from 8% in 2023.

 Attainment at the end of key stage 2 varies by ethnicity.

-As in 2022, Indian pupils are the highest performing group in all of reading, writing and maths (73% of pupils met the expected standard).
-The second highest performing group is White and Asian pupils (70%), a change from 2022 when this was Chinese pupils, who were the third highest performing group in 2023 (69%).
+In 2024, Chinese pupils are the highest performing group in reading, writing and maths (combined), with 74% of pupils meeting the expected standard.
+The second highest performing group is Indian pupils (73%), a change from 2023 when Indian pupils were the highest performing group (73%).

-Gypsy/Roma pupils are the lowest performing group (18% met the expected standard in all of reading, writing and maths), followed by Traveller of Irish heritage pupils (21%).
+Gypsy/Roma pupils are the lowest performing group, with 18% meeting the expected standard in reading, writing and maths (combined), followed by Traveller of Irish heritage pupils (20%).

-Following feedback from users, the Office for National Statistics updated their guidelines on ethnic groups.
+Following feedback from users, the Office for National Statistics updated their guidelines on ethnic groups (opens in a new tab).
 We have therefore included Chinese pupils in the Asian ethnic group in this publication since 2022.
 This was a change from previous years when Chinese pupils were reported separately.
 This change has been backdated to 2016 to allow comparisons over time.
-Figures for Chinese pupils only are still available via the table tool (within subject 'Key stage 2 attainment by pupil characteristics') and the data file ‘ks2_national_pupil_characteristics_2016_to_2023_revised.csv.’
+Figures for Chinese pupils only are still available via the table tool (within subject 'Key stage 2 attainment by pupil characteristics') and the data file ‘ks2_national_pupil_characteristics_2016_to_2024_revised.csv.’

-In 2023, pupils born in September and October were the highest achieving group in all of reading, writing and maths (combined), 66% of these two groups met the expected standard, unchanged from 2022 for September born and up from 65% in 2022 for October born.
+In 2024, pupils born in September and October were the highest achieving group in reading, writing and maths (combined), with 67% of pupils meeting the expected standard, up from 66% in 2023 for pupils born in both September and October.

-Pupils born in August were the lowest achieving group, 53% of this group met the expected standard in reading, writing and maths (combined), up from 51% in 2022.
+Pupils born in August were the lowest achieving group, with 54% meeting the expected standard in reading, writing and maths (combined), up from 53% in 2023.

-Among the individual subjects of reading, writing and maths, pupils born in September and October were also the highest achieving, whilst pupils born in August were the lowest achieving.
+Among the individual subjects of reading, writing and maths, pupils born in September and October were also the highest achieving, whilst pupils born in July and August were the lowest achieving.

 Since 2016, there have been substantial changes to the makeup of school types in England.
-The proportion of LA maintained schools decreased from 82% in 2016 to 59% in 2023.
-There have been corresponding increases in the proportion of sponsored and converter academies to 11% and 29% respectively.
+The proportion of LA maintained schools decreased from 82% in 2016 to 57% in 2024.
+There have been corresponding increases in the proportion of sponsored and converter academies to 11% and 30% respectively in 2024.
 It should be noted that the conversion of schools from one type to another means that the headline figures capture not only change in performance but also change in school type.
-While the number of free schools has increased to 203, free schools make up a very small proportion of schools, therefore progress and attainment scores may fluctuate more each year compared to other school types.
+While the number of free schools has increased to 214, free schools make up a very small proportion of schools, therefore attainment scores may fluctuate more each year compared to other school types.

 See the accompanying methodology for details about different types of school.

-Attainment in academies and free schools as a group in 2023 is broadly similar to those in local authority maintained mainstream schools.
-Converter academies had broadly similar proportions of pupils achieving the expected standard than the averages for all state-funded mainstream schools, as in 2022.
+Attainment in academies as a group in 2024 is broadly similar to those in local authority maintained mainstream schools.
+Converter academies had broadly similar proportions of pupils achieving the expected standard compared to the averages for all state-funded mainstream schools, this was also seen in 2023.
 Sponsored academies as a group, however, are below the average for state-funded mainstream schools but were typically low performing before their conversion to academy status.
+Free schools as a group, are the highest attaining, although representing a small proportion of state-funded mainstream schools.

-Attainment at the expected standard in reading, writing and maths (combined) increased in every region from 2022 to 2023, except for the South West where it remained stable.
-East of England has the highest percentage point increase of 1.3pp, and was the lowest performing region in 2022.
+Attainment at the expected standard in reading, writing and maths (combined) increased in every region from 2023 to 2024.

-London was the highest performing region in 2023, as in previous years, with 67% of pupils achieving the expected standard in reading, writing and maths (combined).
-In all other regions, attainment in reading, writing and maths (combined) at the expected standard ranged between 57% and 61%.
+London was the highest performing region in 2024, as in previous years, with 69% of pupils meeting the expected standard in reading, writing and maths (combined).
+In all other regions, attainment in reading, writing and maths (combined) at the expected standard ranged between 58% and 62%.

-The gap between the highest (London) and lowest (South West ) performing regions in 2023 was 10 percentage points.
-In 2022, the gap between the highest and lowest performing regions was 9 percentage points.
+The gap between the highest (London) and lowest (South West) performing regions in 2024 was 10 percentage points, unchanged since 2023.

-Attainment at the higher standard in reading, writing and maths (combined) was also higher in London than in all other regions, with 12% of pupils in London achieving the higher standard compared to 7% or 8% in all other regions.
-This is similar to the pattern seen in 2022, where London was the highest region (11%), with other regions achieving 6% or 7% in reading, writing and maths (combined) at the higher standard.
+Attainment at the higher standard in reading, writing and maths (combined) was also higher in London than in all other regions, with 12% of pupils in London achieving the higher standard compared to between 6% and 8% in all other regions.

 The map below shows the percentage of pupils meeting the expected standard in reading, writing and maths (combined) by local authority.
 This map reveals a complex picture of attainment across England, with a range of high and low attainment in different regions.

-Attainment at the expected standard in reading, writing and maths (combined) was highest in Richmond upon Thames (74%), Hammersmith and Fulham (74%) and Kensington and Chelsea (74%) and lowest in Portsmouth (49%).
-Similarly, attainment at the higher standard, was highest in Richmond upon Thames (18%) followed closely by Hammersmith and Fulham (17%) and Sutton (17%) and lowest in Bedford (3%), Portsmouth (3%) and Blackpool (3%).
+Attainment at the expected standard in reading, writing and maths (combined) was highest in Richmond upon Thames (76%), Hammersmith and Fulham (75%), Newham, Hackney and Redbridge (74%) and lowest in Isle of Wight (51%) and Portsmouth (52%) .

 Local authorities with only 1 school are excluded from the above narrative.